 Do you plan to travel to Japan?
 Oodles of valued travel resources dot the web.
 Look around.
 Plan now.
 Do your homework.
-Travel when the temporary travel ban goes away.
+Travel when you can.
+Enjoy yourself.
+Life is short.

 How (and Why) to Think Differently About Travel

 by Ryan Biddulph